Best Camera Drones to Buy and How to Use and Fly Them

+Best camera drone in your equipment is the best way to stay in loop with modern photography technology.
 Many may say that with modern advancements in technology, anybody can become a photographer very quickly.
 While we have to agree that this is partially true, we also need to carefully consider what it means to be a photographer.
 It is not just a matter of pointing and shooting whatever that strikes your fancy, but learning about techniques, art, having your pictures tell a story and sharing a bit of your soul in every single picture you take.

 To that point – how can technology make someone a better photographer if machines can’t express feelings like we do?
 Technology on its own can’t replace what many years of experience and proper training actually gives a user, but it can become a really good companion for boosting our hidden potential and encouraging users to go further with their work.

 Not so long ago, thinking about aerial photography was quite the challenge.
 You couldn’t just say, “Okay, I am going to take a picture of my city from above” without considering the complications.
 You would need to have access to at least a really tall building in order to catch most of your city, or – if you are wealthy enough – be able to pay for a photography trip via helicopter with good camera equipment.
 These days, with the technological advancement in the photography field, drones can completely replace the old-school experience, making even aerial photography look like child’s play.

 16 Best Drones for Photography Reviewed

 MJX Bugs 2W[2 Batteries Included]Go to Amazon[2 Batteries Included]

 A really curious drone, don’t be fooled by the somewhat ‘childish’ appearance of this drone, it’s one of the cheapest and reliable drones you can find in the market.
 Let’s meet the big brother of the MJX Bugs family, the MJX Bugs 2W!

 GPS + GLONASS Reception

 WiFi FPV mode requires a smartphone compatible with 5GHz WiFi